kamacharovs/aiof-metadata/README.md

 ## How to run it

-In order to run the API locally, you would first need to run the `.\setup.py` script, if it hasn't been setup locally before.
+In order to run the API locally, you would first need to run the `python .\setup.py develop` script, if it hasn't been setup locally before.
 Afterwards, you need to change the directory to the `.\api` one and run it via `uvicorn`

 ```powershell
 python .\setup.py develop